 Of the others, two have been killed in US drone strikes, while one has been seized by the FBI and rendered to New York.
 The identities and whereabouts of 24 remain unknown.

 All others are effectively exiled, with many caught up in lengthy court battles in an effort to return home.

-Two persons unknown
+At least 23 persons unknown

 Nationality unknown.
 Deprivation date unknown (likely post-June 2012).
 Siac appeal pending.